 - It is important that the older adult in your care does not get up from a reclined position too quickly.
 This may cause them to become dizzy or unsteady.
-When changing positions the care recipient should sit on the side of their bed for a few minutes before standing.
+When changing positions, the care recipient should sit on the side of the bed for a few minutes before standing.
 They should pump their ankles 10 times.
 Then they can stand, pause for the count of 10, and take a deep slow breath before they take a step.

-- Ensure needed items on night tables are within reach.
+- Ensure that items on night tables are within reach.
 There should be an easy to reach/access lamp as well.
 Some lamps light up with touch or sound and could be a good option for the older adult in your care.

 - Check the height of the bed.
 Some mattresses are very high when paired with a box spring and bed frame.
 This combination may be too high to safely transfer in and out of.
 Consider alternative mattresses or whether the bed frame can be safely altered to reduce the overall height.
 Alternatively, some beds are too low.
 Furniture risers may be an alternative option if they can safely adapt the height of the bed.

 - Ensure that night clothes and bathrobes are not too loose or too big.
 This will minimize the risk of the care recipient tripping and pockets or sleeves getting caught on door knobs.

 At Elizz, we provide caregiver support for you and home care services for those who depend on you.
 Elizz is a Canadian company powered by Saint Elizabeth, a national not-for-profit health care organization that has been caring for Canadians since 1908.